 Our management is responsible for establishing and maintaining adequate internal control over financial reporting, as such term is defined in Rule 13a-15(f) under the Exchange Act.
 Because of its inherent limitations, internal control over financial reporting may not prevent or detect misstatements.
 Also, projections of any evaluation of effectiveness to future periods are subject to risk that controls may become inadequate because of changes in conditions, or that the degree of compliance with the policies or procedures may deteriorate.
-Under the supervision and with the participation of our principal executive officer and principal financial officer, our management conducted an evaluation of the effectiveness of our internal control over financial reporting based on the framework in Internal Control-Integrated Framework (2013) issued by the Committee of Sponsoring Organizations of the Treadway Commission (COSO) as of December 31, 2021.
-The scope of management's assessment of the effectiveness of internal control over financial reporting includes all of our businesses except for the performance and lifestyle business of Honeywell International Inc., which was acquired on March 15, 2021 (the "Acquisition").
-The Acquisition constituted approximately 19% of total assets and approximately 35% of total revenues of the consolidated financial statement amounts as of and for the fiscal year ended December 31, 2021.
-Further discussion of the Acquisition can be found in Note 3 of the Notes to our Consolidated Financial Statements.
-This exclusion is in accordance with SEC staff interpretive guidance that a recently acquired business may be omitted from the scope of the assessment in the year of acquisition.
-Based upon that evaluation under the framework in Internal Control - Integrated Framework (2013), our management concluded that our internal control over financial reporting was effective as of December 31, 2021.
-Schneider Downs & Co., Inc., our independent registered public accounting firm has issued an attestation r
+Under the supervision and with the participation of our principal executive officer and principal financial officer, our management conducted an evaluation of the effectiveness of our internal control over financial reporting based on the framework in Internal Control-Integrated Framework (2013) issued by the Committee of Sponsoring Organizations of the Treadway Commission (COSO) as of December 31, 2022.
+The scope of management's assessment of the effectiveness of internal control over financial reporting includes all of our businesses.
+Based upon that evaluation under the framework in Internal Control - Integrated Framework (2013), our management concluded that our internal control over financial reporting was effective as of December 31, 2022.
+Schneider Downs & Co., Inc., our independent registered public accounting firm has issued an attestation report on the effectiveness of our internal controls over financial reporting which is included within this report.